LucaLumetti/ZipLeague/README.md

 # ZipLeague

 A simple but effective ranking system designed to track Spikeball matches and tournament results within the <a href="https://aimagelab.ing.unimore.it/" target="_blank" rel="noopener noreferrer" class="text-zipleague text-decoration-none fw-semibold">AImageLab</a> team at the University of Modena and Reggio Emilia.
-Built with Django and powered by the ELO rating system, ZipLeague brings competitive fun to our research group's recreational activities.
+Built with Django and powered by both TrueSkill and ELO rating systems, ZipLeague brings competitive fun to our research group's recreational activities.

 ## Features

-- **Player Management**: Create and manage player profiles with ELO ratings
+- **Player Management**: Create and manage player profiles with both TrueSkill and ELO ratings
-- **Match Tracking**: Record 2v2 matches with automatic ELO calculations
+- **Match Tracking**: Record 2v2 matches with automatic TrueSkill and ELO calculations
-- **Live Rankings**: Real-time player rankings based on ELO ratings
+- **Live Rankings**: Real-time player rankings based on TrueSkill ratings (with ELO as secondary)
-- **Match History**: Detailed match records with scores and ELO changes
+- **Match History**: Detailed match records with scores and rating changes
 - **Admin Dashboard**: Complete administrative interface for league management
 - **Token-based Registration**: Secure user registration system with invitation tokens
-- **ELO Recomputation**: Admin tool to recalculate all ELO ratings from scratch
+- **Rating Recomputation**: Admin tool to recalculate all ratings from scratch
+- **Dual Rating Systems**: TrueSkill for accuracy, ELO for familiarity

 ## Quick Start